lucendio/lecture-devops-infos/guide/tips.md

 * even though the application requires a persistence layer, it can be considered *ephemeral*; meaning data doesn't have to persist across restarts or re-deployments
-* the [application repository](https://github.com/lucendio/lecture-devops-app) defines all its dependencies; for more details, please refer to the [README](https://github.com/lucendio/lecture-devops-app/blob/master/app/README.md)
-* no need to touch/change the application code of the deployable workload itself
+* usually there is no need to touch/change the actual source code logic of the application, instead additional files might need to be added, for example, to define the *pipeline*

 #### CI/CD